lucafrance/lucafrance.github.io/_drafts/bugs-backlog.md

 ## Summary

 When you decide not to fix a bug:
-- Comment in the bug ticket why it won't be fixed, e.g.:
+- Comment in the bug ticket why it won't be fixed.
 - Document the bug as expected behaviour in the specification.
 Include a link to the ticket
 - Close the the ticket.